Castles of Bellinzona: Salami production

+In popular culture

+In the 1990s, some scenes of the idents of TSI's masked troubadour were filmed in the Montebello Castle.

 Sasso Corbaro

-Castle Site
+Castle site

 Sasso Corbaro, known as Unterwalden Castle after 1506 and Saint Barbara's Castle after 1818, is about 600 m south-east of town on a rocky hill.
 Unlike the other two castles Sasso Corbaro is not integrated into the city walls.
 The first part of the castle was the north-eastern tower which was built in 1478 to close a gap in the defenses of the city.
 In 1479 a small garrison was moved to the tower.
 During peacetime the tower was used as a prison, though at least one prisoner escaped in 1494.
 The walls and south-west tower were added later.
 The castle was struck by lightning multiple times during the 16th and 17th centuries, and by 1900 was falling into ruins.

 The fortress is a 25 by 25 m square with square towers on the north-east and south-west corners.
 The east wall is 1.8 m thick and other walls are about 1 m thick.
 All the walls have machicolations and swallowtail merlons for defense.
 The entrance to the courtyard is through the western wall, and contains evidence of a portcullis.
-The two story buildings on the south and west walls were both living quarters with a gabled roof.
+The two-story buildings on the south and west walls were both living quarters with a gabled roof.
 The castle chapel is located on the eastern side of the courtyard.

 The north-eastern keep currently has four stories, though no records exist of its original height and roof.
 It was used as a living area when the castle was occupied.